enahwe/Csv2Hive/README.md

 ## "The data together with its schema, is fully self-describing"

 The philosophy of Csv2Hive is that the data, together with its schema, is fully self-describing.
-This approach is purely dynamic, so you don't need to write any schemas at all.
-To allow this dynamic behaviour, Csv2Hive parses automatically the first thousands lines for each CSV file it operates, in order to evaluate the right type for each column.
-Further to facilitate the automation, Csv2Hive evaluates dynamically which kind of delimiter each CSV file is using.
+This approach is dynamic, so you don't need to write any schemas at all.
+To allow this dynamic behaviour, Csv2Hive parses automatically the first thousands lines for each CSV file it operates, in order to infer the right types for all columns.
+Further to facilitate the automation, Csv2Hive infers dynamically which kind of delimiter each CSV file is using.

 ## Requirements
 * Requires a Unix or a Linux operating system to run